texastribune/tt-docker-base/README.md

     1. Or do whatever node/yarn things you people do ;-)
 1. If you modify either `Dockerfile.base` or `Dockerfile.dev`:
     1. run `make prepare` after
-1. Run `make base` or `make dev` depending on what changed.
+1. Run `make base` if you modified a production python dependency or `make dev` if you changed node dependencies or a python dev-only dependency.
 This will create and tag an image locally based on the name of the git branch.
 So if your branch is `upgrade-drf` the Docker image name will be `texastribune/base:upgrade-drf`.
 You don't need to wait for Docker Hub to build the image to test with it locally.